Poti: Economy

 The service and food industries represent the most important sectors of the economy.
 The Poti Sea Port (7.7 million tons per annum) is operational.
 The railway to Tbilisi makes this a more useful port than the natural harbor at Batumi.

 In April 2008, Georgia sold a 51% stake of the Poti port to the Investment Authority of the UAE’s Ras Al Khaimah (RAK) emirate to develop a free industrial zone (FIZ) in a 49-year management concession, and to manage a new port terminal.
 The creation of a new FEZ was officially inaugurated by the President of Georgia Mikheil Saakashvili on April 15, 2008.

 As of November 2009, there were plans for a Kerch–Poti ferry route.

 Sport

 The town's main football team is Kolkheti 1913 Poti who play at the multi-use Fazisi Stadium.

 Fiber optic network

-A long haul submarine communications cable - Bulgaria–Georgia communications cable - stretching from Varna, Bulgaria across the Black Sea to Poti Georgia was laid during the month of July 2008 onboard the American cable ship CS Tyco Decisive, just a couple of weeks prior to the South Ossetia War.
+A long haul submarine communications cable - Bulgaria–Georgia communications cable - stretching from Varna, Bulgaria across the Black Sea to Poti Georgia was laid during the month of July 2008 onboard the American cable ship CS Tyco Decisive, just a couple of weeks prior to the Russo-Georgian War.
 This cable system will be Georgia's first privately owned fiber-optic system for the citizens of Georgia.
 Instead of paying high prices for internet/TV/phone usage through Turkey, Georgians will now be able to pay much less for their own private high-speed fiber optic cable internet cable system usage.